 Worries about rising interest rates, peaking corporate earnings and signs of a slowdown in global growth have prompted investors to sell off risky assets.
 After the S&P 500's weakest performance in seven years in October, stocks are still struggling to find footing.

-Five of the 11 major S&P sectors were higher, with utilities rising 0.9 percent as PG&E Corp jumped 34.5 percent, following steep losses in the past six days, after Bloomberg reported that a regulatory official said it did not want the utility to go into bankruptcy should it be found responsible for the deadly wildfires in northern California.
+Bloomberg reported on Thursday that a regulatory official said it did not want PG&E to go into bankruptcy should the utility be found responsible for the deadly wildfires in northern California.

-Declining issues outnumbered advancers for a 1.44-to-1 ratio on the NYSE and a 1.83-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.02-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.25-to-1 ratio on the Nasdaq.

-The S&P index recorded 19 new 52-week highs and eight new lows, while the Nasdaq recorded 18 new highs and 81 new lows.
+The S&P index recorded 24 new 52-week highs and 10 new lows, while the Nasdaq recorded 22 new highs and 93 new lows.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)